Non-trivial bundles and Algebraic Classical Field Theory: The Peierls bracket

-We have seen that the Peierls bracket is well defined for microlocal functionals, we stress however that the image under the Peierls bracket of microlocal functionals fails to be microlocal, it is therefore necessary to broaden the functional domain of this bracket.
-An idea is to use the full potential of microlocal analysis, and use wave front sets to define parings.
-First though we make explicit the ``good" subset of $T^{*}M$, that is, those subsets in which the wavefront can be localized.
+We have seen that the Peierls bracket is well defined for microlocal functionals, we stress however that the image under the Peierls bracket of microlocal functionals fails to be microlocal, so it is necessary to broaden the domain of this bracket.
+An idea is to use the full potential of microlocal analysis, and use wave front sets to define pairings.
+First though we make explicit the ``good" subsets of $T^{*}M$, that is, those subsets in which the wavefront can be localized.